SuperHouse/esp-open-rtos/extras/lis3dh/README.md

 lis3dh_enable_int (sensor, lis3dh_int_click, lis3dh_int1_signal, true);
 ```

+Please refer the [application note](http://www.st.com/resource/en/application_note/cd00290365.pdf) for more information about the configuration parameters.

 As with other interrupts, the function ```lis3dh_get_int_click_source``` can be used to determine the source of the interrupt signal whenever it is generated.
 This function returns a data structure of type ```lis3dh_int_click_source_t``` that contains a boolean member for each source that can be tested for true.

 ```